 Cajun spices, tomatoes, onions and peppers give any white fish extra pizazz and a little kick.
 Super easy and quick!

 I try to incorporate fish in my diet at least twice a week, to keep it exciting I like to prepare it in different ways.
-This recipe is perfect for a busy weeknight meal, you can use any white fish such as sole or tilapia.
-Serve this with brown rice or quinoa to soak up the delicious sauce.
+This recipe is perfect for a busy weeknight meal, you can use any white fish such as sole or cod.
+Serve this with crusty bread, brown rice or quinoa to soak up the delicious sauce.

 - 1 tsp olive oil